losrobbos/coding-advanced-resources/README.md

 - Destructuring (to extract data from objects & arrays into new variables)
 - Event Listener ("click", "change")
 - Event object (=> e.g. event.target to grab a clicked item)
-- Promises (to "call" remote appliations, e.g. an API or a database)
+- Promises (to "call" remote applications, e.g. an API or a database)
 - Fetch

 ## React